kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon.md

 ### Assertions

-With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API and Worker behaviors:
+With this trace, we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API and Worker behaviors:

 - **The API should enqueue an import task and return HTTP 200 OK:**
 ![](../images/import-pokemon-message-enqueue-test-spec.png)